5 Days

 October heralds the beginning of the autumn season, and it is considered one of the best months to undertake the Hampta Pass Trek.
 The temperatures remain mild during the day, perfect for trekking, while the nights begin to get cooler.
 The skies are clear, offering breathtaking views of the surrounding mountains.
 The valleys showcase a mix of green and golden hues as the foliage undergoes a stunning transformation.
 The autumnal charm, coupled with favorable weather conditions, makes October an ideal time for both experienced trekkers and beginners to explore the Hampta Pass.

-During the trek, you will be provided with spacious and comfortable tents on a twin, triple and quad sharing basis.
+During the trek, you will be provided with spacious and comfortable tents on a twin, triple, and quad-sharing basis.
 The tents are perfect for resting and enjoying the serenity of nature after a long day of trekking.
 For female trekkers, separate tents and rooms are available, ensuring privacy and safety during the trip.

 Meals start from day 1Â dinner to Day 5 breakfast.
 On Day 5 early departure after breakfast.
 During the trek, you will be provided healthy hot meals which include breakfast, lunch, evening tea and snacks, hot soup, and dinner with daily different desserts.
 Hot drinking water will be provided daily at the campsite.